 LV= can add a learner driver to an existing car insurance policy.
 You just need to let us know a few details before they get behind the wheel so we can sort out their new driver insurance.

-There are no hard and fast rules about how many hours of lessons you need before you take your driving test, but typical learner drivers in the UK have between 45 hours of lessons.
+There are no hard and fast rules about how many hours of lessons you need before you take your driving test, but typical learner drivers in the UK have around 45 hours of lessons.

 Taking your testYour driving test involves a theory test and practical test.
 You need to pass the theory test before you can take your practical test.

 Theory testYou can book your theory test online but it will take place under exam conditions in a special test centre.
 There are two sections: multiple choice questions and hazard perception.
 You need to pass both sections to pass your theory test.
 You’ll be told whether you’ve passed or failed whilst you’re at the test centre.